Frkncm/Dissertation_Project/README.md

-# REMOTE ROBOT CONTROL MECHANISM USING A PHYSIOLOGICAL SENSOR
+# REMOTE ROBOT CONTROL MECHANISM USING A PHYSIOLOGICAL SENSOR - ROS Implementations
 ROS - Shimmer3 Project

 This project has been implemented for University of Bristol MSc Robotics Dissertation module under